ku-yoshikawa-1/foogle/front-end/README.md

-# Restaurant Finder App
+# Foogle
-A simple **restaurant finder** app which is built on top of Vue.js, Zomato API and Google's Maps Javascript API.
+A simple **food finder** app which is built on top of Vue.js, Zomato API and Google's Maps Javascript API.
 This is a Single Page Application.
 So you would get all the features in one place.

 ## Features
 * Search by name